openshift-labs/cloud-native-guides/vertx.md

 #### What is Eclipse Vert.x?

-http://vertx.io[Eclipse Vert.x] is a toolkit for building reactive applications on the Java Virtual Machine (JVM).
+[Eclipse Vert.x](http://vertx.io) is a toolkit for building reactive applications on the Java Virtual Machine (JVM).
 Vert.x does not impose a specific framework or packaging model and can be used within your existing applications and frameworks in order to add reactive functionality by just adding the Vert.x jar files to the application classpath.

-Vert.x enables building reactive systems as defined by http://www.reactivemanifesto.org/[The Reactive Manifesto] and build services that are:
+Vert.x enables building reactive systems as defined by [The Reactive Manifesto](http://www.reactivemanifesto.org) and build services that are:

 * *Responsive*: to handle requests in a reasonable time